CSCfi/csc-user-guide/docs/apps/cfdem.md

 ## Available

-The software is available on Puhti [computing servers](../computing/available-systems.md).
+The software is available on Puhti-rhel7 [computing servers](../computing/available-systems.md).

 ## Usage